Intro to Mesh Integrity

 Loop Cuts Won't Complete - Can't make clean edge loops across surface

-Subdivision Surface Looks Wrong - Weird bumps, creases, or shading artifacts
+Subdivision Surface Looks Wrong - Weird bumps, creases, pinches, or shading artifacts

 Inset Faces Behave Strangely - Faces inset unevenly or create overlaps

-Shading Looks Broken - Dark spots, flickering, or incorrect lighting
+Shading Looks Broken - Dark spots, flickering faces, weirdly incorrect lighting

-Modifiers Don't Work as Expected - Array, solidify, or other modifiers produce errors
+Modifiers Don't Work as Expected - Solidify etc , or other modifiers produce errors

 Non-Manifold Geometry (Major Problems)